Ninja-Vikash/instantCreator/README.md

     }, 500);
     ```
 > [!NOTE]\
 > Code for InstantCreator.
-Customize the webpage title by passing the desired name to `fileCreator("mywebpage")`.
+Customize the webpage title by passing the desired name to `instantCreator("mywebpage")`.

 5. To run the code, execute the following command in your terminal:
     ```